 The VCAA will make every attempt to resolve queries or complaints about privacy through direct communication with the person/s concerned.
-First contact should be made through the VCAA Privacy Officer on 9032 1662 or
+First contact should be made through the VCAA Privacy Officer on 9032 1629 or email@example.com.

 If a complaint cannot be resolved to the satisfaction of the complainant through informal discussion, a written complaint should be lodged with the VCAA.

 12.2 Lodging a complaint in writing

 Written complaints must be lodged with:

 Victorian Curriculum and Assessment Authority

 Details to be provided in the complaint should include: